uit-no/github-course-guide/README.md

 7. In your organizations members list, make at least yourself "public" such that your membership is visible to everyone and displayed on your public profile so that the organization has a contact point.
+8. We recommend enabling two factor authentication for the organization.

 Then students must be invited to join the organization.
-To do this you need to know their GitHub username.
-You may want to put all students into a team named “Students”.
+They can either be manually added, but to do this you need to know their GitHub username.
+Alternatively, students can be automatically added to the organization by sending them the GitHub Classroom link to the first assignment.
+But you still need to map the GitHub usersnames with their real names.

 ## Course website